economistgame/RcmdrPlugin.OptimClassifier/README.md

 # RcmdrPlugin.OptimClassifier

-`RcmdrPlugin.OptimClassifier` is a R Commander Plug-In containing multiple methods to create binary classification models provides in `OptimClassifier` package.
+`RcmdrPlugin.OptimClassifier` is an R Commander Plug-In containing multiple methods to create binary classification models provides in `OptimClassifier` package.

 Installing the GUI
 ------------------